Keeper-Wallet/Keeper-Wallet-Extension/README.md

 Sign two transaction:

-- Transfer 1.567 WAVES to the alias `test`
+- Transfer 1.567 WAVES to the alias `test`.
-- Transfer 0.1 WAVES to the alias `merry`
+- Transfer 0.1 WAVES to the alias `merry`.

 Response: a unit of two lines – transactions that are signed and ready to broadcast.